I’m Cara from leo-listening.com and I help bookworms and vocab nerds to break free from subtitles!

 You can of course read the book first.
-For tips on how to do that, you can check out Trisha’s post from last week – it’s amazing!
+For tips on how to do that, you can check out Trisha’s post – it’s amazing!

 You could go onto IMDB (the Internet Movie database) before you watch the film, or go to Rotten Tomatoes and look at the review.
 You could even go onto Wikipedia – there’s a very good and detailed Wikipedia page for “Never let me go”, but the only thing is, there are spoilers on that page, so if you read the section about the plot, you’ll find out the ending!
 So just be careful when you’re consulting this kind of information that you’re not spoiling the film for yourself.

 You could also watch interviews with the actors or the director or watch reviews of the film on Youtube to give you an idea of what it’s about at least, but again beware of spoilers.

 You could also watch the trailer, although I find that sometimes Trailers can be really hard to understand compared to the original film.
 So proceed with caution when it comes to the trailer.

 This post was all about not panicking so much, realising that movie dialogue is tough like being dropped out of the helicopter into the wilderness.
 You don’t need to feel bad about it, and there are a few things that you can do to make watching it easier.

 We will get to watching it without the subtitles – don’t worry – but today we’re taking it easy and not panicking.
 We’re watching with the subtitles if needed, feeling good, and enjoying an amazing film.

 Subscribe To My Newsletter To Get Your Free Guide

 Want to use your favourite movie or TV show to understand native English speakers when they talk fast?
 Download your free guide, Understand Movies in English.